 In some cases, children thrive in schools, and there’s no reason to consider any alternatives.
 In other cases, children have such a bad time at school, for whatever reason, that home education becomes a necessity.
 But for most children, school is a mixture of good and bad.
-This article looks at some of the pros and cons of home education, in the hope that more parents will consider their options before enrolling their children in schools, and that, each year, will discuss, with their children, whether to continue what they are doing, or try something different.
+This article looks at some of the pros and cons of home education.
+I would like to think that more parents will consider their options before enrolling their children in schools.
+Perhaps, each year, they will discuss with their children, whether to continue what they are doing, or try something different.

 Pros and Cons of Home Education